Back to Blog

 How the Attack Worked

-This runs automatically on every npm install, before any other package code runs.
-The victim needs only to install the package — there is no need to import or run anything.
-The install.js file is heavily obfuscated using RC4-based string encryption and array rotation (a pattern common to the javascript-obfuscator toolchain).
+Wave 1 — Direct preinstall hook (March 16): The simplest approach.
+A preinstall: "node install.js" script was added directly to package.json, alongside an obfuscated install.js embedded in the tarball.
+This executes automatically on every npm install before any package code runs — the victim never needs to import or call anything.
+The install.js is heavily obfuscated using RC4-based string encryption and array rotation (a pattern common to the javascript-obfuscator toolchain).

 Stage 2 — Geo-Filter: Skipping Russian Victims

-After a 10-second startup delay, the malware checks whether the victim is located in Russia by inspecting:
+After the delay, the malware checks whether the victim machine is located in Russia or CIS by inspecting multiple independent signals

 • The LANG, LANGUAGE, and LC_ALL environment variables for ru_RU / Russian

-• The OS username and system timezone (against a hardcoded list of Russian timezones: Europe/Moscow, Asia/Krasnoyarsk, Asia/Vladivostok, MSK, and 9 others)
+• The OS username and system timezone against a hardcoded list of 12 Russian/CIS timezones: Europe/Moscow, Asia/Krasnoyarsk, Asia/Vladivostok, Asia/Novosibirsk, Asia/Yekaterinburg, MSK, and others

-If any match, the script exits silently.
-This is a well-known technique used by Russian-origin malware to avoid attacking compatriots and reduce exposure to domestic law enforcement.
+If any signal matches, the script exits immediately without executing.
+This is a classic nation-state avoidance pattern used by Russian-origin malware to protect compatriots and reduce exposure to domestic law enforcement.
+Its presence across all three waves is one of the strongest indicators linking them to a single actor.

-Stage 3 — Solana Blockchain as Dead-Drop C2
+Stage 3 — Solana Blockchain as Censorship-Resistant C2

 6YGcuyFRJKZtcaYCCFba9fScNUvPkGXodXE1mJiSzqDJ

-It calls the getSignaturesForAddress JSON-RPC method, trying nine public Solana RPC endpoints as fallbacks (including api.mainnet-beta.solana.com, rpc.ankr.com/solana, and others).
-The attacker posts a transaction to their own wallet with a Solana Memo Program message containing a base64-encoded payload URL.
-This means the attacker can silently rotate their payload server at any time — simply by posting a new transaction — without ever touching the malware binary.
+It calls the getSignaturesForAddress JSON-RPC method against nine public Solana RPC endpoints used as fallbacks (including api.mainnet-beta.solana.com, rpc.ankr.com/solana, solana-rpc.publicnode.com, and others).
+The attacker posts a transaction to the wallet with a Solana Memo Program message containing a base64-encoded payload URL embedded in a JSON link field.
+This gives the attacker the ability to silently rotate their payload server at any time — by posting a new transaction — without modifying a single byte of the malware.
+The payload URL is not burned into the binary and cannot be statically extracted.

-With the URL in hand, the malware issues an HTTP GET to the attacker's server at http://45.32.150.251/.
-The OS type (Linux, Darwin, or Windows_NT) is sent as an os HTTP header, allowing the server to deliver platform-specific payloads.
-The server response carries the stage-2 payload (base64-encoded and AES-encrypted), with the AES decryption key and IV delivered via HTTP response headers.
+With the URL decoded from the Solana memo, the malware issues an HTTP GET to the attacker's server at http://45.32.150.251/ (Vultr, AS20473).
+The current OS (Linux, Darwin, or Windows_NT) is sent as an os HTTP header, enabling the server to return platform-specific second-stage payloads.
+The response body contains the payload base64-encoded and AES-256 encrypted.
+Critically, the decryption key and IV are delivered not in the body but in HTTP response headers (secretkey and ivbase64) — meaning the encrypted payload on disk or in transit is useless without a simultaneous live connection to the C2 server.

-The decrypted payload is executed entirely in memory, never written to disk, via eval() on macOS/Linux or a Node.js vm.Script sandbox on other platforms.
-A persistence lock is written to ~/init.json with the current timestamp; the malware will not re-execute within a 48-hour window on the same machine.
+The decrypted payload is executed entirely in memory, never written to disk: via eval(atob(payload)) on macOS/Linux, or via a Node.js vm.Script sandbox with full access to require, Buffer, and process on Windows.
+Both paths leave no payload artifact on the filesystem.
+After execution, a persistence lock is written to ~/init.json containing the current timestamp.
+The malware will not re-execute within a 48-hour window on the same machine — a rate-limit that reduces noise and helps the malware avoid detection by behavioral monitoring tools that watch for repeated suspicious activity.

 Connection to ForceMemo and the GlassWorm Threat Actor